-The top 100 hospitals were determined by the number of international recommendations received in the survey and their national rank.
-The logic behind this approach is that hospitals which are ranked higher in the national rankings should not be ranked lower than their national peers in the international ranking (to ensure internal validity), e.g. #1 in country A #1 was ranked above #2 in country A on the global list.
+The Global Top 250 list was determined by the number of international recommendations received in the survey and their national rank.
+The ranking in the global list does not consider any national data sources for hospital quality data or patient satisfaction because this data is too heterogenous between countries to allow for further cross-country comparison.
+The logic behind this approach is that hospitals which are ranked higher in the national rankings should not be ranked lower than their national peers in the international ranking (to ensure internal validity), e.g. #1 in country A was ranked above #2 in country A on the global list.